adobe-platform/Adobe-Workshop-ArgoCon2022/IDP-Capabilities.md

 ### Observability

-Ability to generate all the needed data in order observe the expected, unexpected and unanticipated status of the running systems.
+Ability to generate all the needed data in order to observe the expected, unexpected and unanticipated status of the running systems.
 This includes:

 * Logging and events
 * Tracing